 Encumbrance.
 Okay, I was on the seventh level of the first dungeon before I tried to pick something up and read one of the most annoying phrases in RPG history: “Too many items.”

 I wonder if there is much of a story after the introduction.
 Other than a flaming sword I found, are there interesting ways to improve your avatar’s performance?
-Will there be enough pay off for all the time spent grinding, customizing and reorganizing?
+Will there be enough pay off for all the time spent grinding and customizing?